mediquo/docs-sdk/docs/sdk/introduction.md

 ### Step 2: Synchronize your patients using the mediQuo API

-In order to authenticate you users in the SDK you must first send us your users basic data using the [mediQuo API](http://developer.mediquo.com/docs/introduction/)
+To authenticate your users to the SDK, you must first send us the basic data (the minimum necessary for proper medical assistance) of your users using the [mediQuo API](http://developer.mediquo.com/docs/introduction/)

 ### Step 3: Integrate your SDK within you app